data-derp/exercise-co2-vs-temperature-infrastructure/infrastucture-as-code.md

 ## Infrastructure as Code (IAC)
 Sometimes clicking through the UI is challenging and prone to mistakes.
 Use Terraform and custom modules to apply the same changes!

+If you're starting fresh, check out [fresh-start](./README.md#fresh-start) before beginning with this exercise.

 1. [Setup](#setup)
 2. [Data Ingestion IAC](#data-ingestion-iac)
 3. [Data Transformation IAC](#data-transformation-iac)